git-ZiMM/RRC--Enhanced-Power-Storage/README.md

 Q. **I installed mod on my server, but all items are still the Vanilla Version?**

 A. _If you installed mod on a NEW World.
-Close Space Engineers > Unsubscribe to mod > Resubscribe and let SE update mod then open.
+Close Space Engineers > Unsubscribe to mod > Resubscribe and let SE update mod > Open SE.
 If you installed on a pre-existing world, you must create Container/Battery/Solarpanel or Wind Turbine and replace the old ones._